rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_vmwrite(GUEST_IDTR_LIMIT, GetIdtLimit());
 ```

-Set the RFLAGS.
+Next, set the RFLAGS.

 ```
     __vmx_vmwrite(GUEST_RFLAGS, GetRflags());
 ```

 If you want to use SYSENTER in your guest, you should configure the following MSRs.
-It's not important to set these values in x64 Windows because Windows doesn't support SYSENTER in x64 versions of Windows.
-It uses SYSCALL instead and for 32-bit processes; first, change the current execution mode to long-mode (using [Heaven's Gate technique](http://rce.co/knockin-on-heavens-gate-dynamic-processor-mode-switching/)), but in 32-bit processors these fields are mandatory.
+It's not important to set these values in x64 Windows because Windows doesn't support SYSENTER in x64 versions of Windows; instead, it uses SYSCALL.

+The same instruction works for 32-bit processes too.
+In 32-bit processes, Windows first changes the execution mode to long-mode (using [Heaven's Gate technique](http://rce.co/knockin-on-heavens-gate-dynamic-processor-mode-switching/)), and then executes the SYSCALL instruction.

 ```
     __vmx_vmwrite(GUEST_SYSENTER_CS, __readmsr(MSR_IA32_SYSENTER_CS));